spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/resource-scope-roles-permissions.md

 tags: ["user-management", "rbac"]
 ---

-A resource role is scoped at the project level and has a set of permissions that define the actions a user can perform on resources within a project.
-Resource roles are much more limited in actions available compared to project or tenant roles.
-You can use resource roles to achieve Attribute-Based Access Control (ABAC) by pairing them with filters.
+A Resource role is scoped at the project level and has a set of permissions that define the actions a user can perform on Palette resources within a project.
+Resource roles have limited resource keys available compared to Project or Tenant roles.
+You can use Resource roles to achieve Attribute-Based Access Control (ABAC) by pairing them with filters.

 All resource roles must be paired with a Filter when assigned to a User or Team.
 The combination of a resource role and a filter allows you to control access based on a tag value.